 When Sir David Attenborough was granted special access to Nilpena to film First Life, he nominated South Australia’s deservedly famous Flinders Ranges as one of his favourite places on earth.
-Now, beginning 28 April 2023, you can gain the same access.
+You can now gain the same access.
 Discover for yourself the remarkable ancient sea floor fossils that provided such added insight into the origins of early animal life that they prompted the declaration of a new geological period, named for the nearby Ediacara Hills.
 This unique fossil trove is located some 550 kilometres north of Adelaide.
 Absolutely nowhere else in the world would you be privileged to view these delicate imprints up close and to learn about the lives of these 550 million-year-old creatures.
 Nilpena is integral to Australia’s upcoming bid for a Flinders Ranges World Heritage listing.

 If you want to learn more about the Ediacara Fossils now and can’t get to the Flinders Ranges, you can learn from other sources.
 Children, parents and school groups can visit the impressive Ediacara fossils gallery at the South Australian Museum to explore fossil specimens, view animations and fossil models to gain an understanding of how these creatures may have moved and lived on the sea bed 550 million years ago – click here.